Sonukumari97/Walt-Disney-Movie-DataSet/README.md

  - re(regular expression) :   used for string searching and manipulation

- - json :      to store movie dictionary
+ - json :      to store movie dictionary and this automatically create a pythan data structure

  - pickle :    to store python object like datetime